dfed/swift-async-queue/README.md

 ### Sending ordered asynchronous tasks to the `@MainActor` from a nonisolated context

-Use a `MainActorQueue` to send ordered asynchronous tasks to the `@MainActor`’s isolated context from nonisolated or synchronous contexts.
+Use `MainActor.queue` to send ordered asynchronous tasks to the `@MainActor`’s isolated context from nonisolated or synchronous contexts.
 Tasks sent to this queue type are guaranteed to begin executing in the order in which they are enqueued.
 Like an `ActorQueue`, execution order is guaranteed only until the first [suspension point](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html#ID639) within the enqueued task.
-A `MainActorQueue` executes tasks within its adopted actor’s isolated context, resulting in `MainActorQueue` task execution having the same properties as a `@MainActor`'s' code execution: code between suspension points is executed atomically, and tasks sent to a single `MainActorQueue` can await results from the queue without deadlocking.
+A `MainActor.queue` executes tasks within its adopted actor’s isolated context, resulting in `MainActor.queue` task execution having the same properties as a `@MainActor`'s' code execution: code between suspension points is executed atomically, and tasks sent to a single `MainActor.queue` can await results from the queue without deadlocking.

-A `MainActorQueue` can easily execute asynchronous tasks from a nonisolated context in FIFO order:
+A `MainActor.queue` can easily execute asynchronous tasks from a nonisolated context in FIFO order:
 ```swift
 @MainActor
 func testMainActorQueueOrdering() async {